As we fast approach the autumn release period, excitement is once again picking up about a new iPad 2021 model.

-So, just when exactly will that be, and what can we expect from the new iPad?
+So, just when exactly will that be, and what can we expect from the new entry-level iPad?

 New iPad 2021 Release Date

-Indeed, both the iPad (7th Generation) and iPad (8th Generation), were first revealed and released in September 2019 and 2020, respectively.
+Its unveiling follows Apple's trends for unveiling the entry-level model as both the iPad (7th Generation) and iPad (8th Generation), was first revealed and released in September 2019 and 2020, respectively.

 New iPad 2021 Price

 With the iPad (9th Generation), there are a couple of new configurations with the 32GB model looking to have been shelved in favour of higher capacities, but what's nice is that pricing hasn't changed for the base model.

 - iPad (9th Generation) 64 GB Wi-Fi - $329/£319